 Visit, call 404.364.8456 or email Leanne Henry-Miller, Director of Counseling.
 You will be given an appointment shortly..
 Emergency appointments will be given priority.

 The Counseling Center is located in Goodman Hall, across from the conference room.
 The center is open Monday through Friday from 9 a.m. until 5 p.m.

 Who are the staff members?

 Ms. Henry-Miller obtained a Master of Arts degree in Psychology with a Clinical Specialty from the Georgia School of Psychology in 1997.
 She is licensed as a Professional Counselor and as a Marriage and Family Therapist in the State of Georgia.
 She has worked in both mental health and addiction settings providing individual, couple, family and group counseling.
 She also has experience providing outreach, supervising interns, and aiding individuals in crisis.
 Special interests include: wellness programming, counseling college age students from diverse socio-economic background and alcohol and drug prevention and recovery.

-The other therapists at the center are at various stages of completing their masters or doctorates in Psychology.
+The other counselors at the center are at various stages of completing their masters or doctorates in Counselling.